permaweb/bazar/src/views/Docs/DocsDetail/MD/overview/profiles.md

 ## Profiles

 Your permaweb profile is an AO process which is owned by your Arweave wallet.
 This process carries out interactions with the UCM and holds custody to your atomic assets.
-All tokens and atomic assets owned by your wallet are visible in your permaweb profile.

 ### How to create a profile